Yu-Jack/water-ball-missions/README.md

 # Water Ball Missions

-These are home assignments of water ball for OOA/OOD/OOP.
+These are home assignments of water ball for OOADP.
+I also wrote a [article](https://yu-jack.github.io/2023/06/28/water-ball-design-patterns/) about experience of this trip.

 # BootStrap